Who are you? What is your cursus?

 I’m Amandine, a Belgian woman of 34 years old, mother of 3.

-I was born into a family were religion was very important.
 I was an active child and in the same time a castle-builder, absorbed in books.
 I was good at school.
 At around 10, I started to keep a diary and I practiced observing my self more carefully as well as the others around.

 As a teenager, I started to dislike school with its constraints, its competition and pressure to perform.
 I did not know how to study and I settled for simply doing my homework.
 In class, I daydreamed.
 I was uncomfortable in my own skin.
 Sometimes, I did not attend the courses I started to see my grades go down.

 In addition to the encouragements of some adults (teachers, educators) who tried to help me out of this bad period by listening to me and offering advices, I believe it is the habit of writing down my thoughts that gave me the strength to endure having to repeat my last year of high school at 17.
 What a terrible slap for my pride!
 With courage and motivation, I independently managed to find solutions to study in my own way and memorize with pleasure.
 I finally succeeded in school, I found new friends and I put a lot into my project to study at university.